dylmcintyre/COE352/README.md

 - **`k`**: The condition number of the inputted matrix \( A \)
 - **`A_inv`**: The calculated inverse of matrix \( A \)

-The function has a main which defines an A matrix and compares it to he Black Box response.
+The function has a main which defines an A matrix and compares it to the Black Box response.
 The user can also simply call the calc_SVD function to get SVD results.

 **Part 1 Response**:
 - The black-box and self-implemented calculations of \( U \), \( S \), and \( V \) yielded identical values, although there were occasional sign differences in the \( V \) and \( U \) matrices.